mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 flows when they are proxied according to the MASQUE proposal over HTTP/3.

-The approach in this paper does not send the IP header as part of the payload between the cleint and proxy in order to reduce overhead.
+The approach in this paper does not send the IP header as part of the payload between the client and proxy in order to reduce overhead.
 The target IP address in provided by the client as part of th CONNCT-IP request.
 The sources address is selected by the proxy as further discussed below.
-Other information that might be needed to construct the IP or to inform the client based on received IP packets can be signaled separately.
+Other information that might be needed to construct the IP header or to inform the client about information from received IP packets can be signaled separately.

 ## Definitions